clairesunstudio/mayflower-docs/docs/components/molecules/accordion-item.md

 #### aria-label

 This is an optional.
-Omit it unless you need it.
+Omit it unless you need to add extra label infomration for assisitve technologies.

 NOTE:  not sure about use of this.
 It doesn't seem to be necessary.